Octax: Accelerated CHIP-8 Arcade Environments for Reinforcement Learning in JAX: Related Work

 \section{Related Work}

 Game environments have proven essential for RL research because they provide engaging, human-relevant challenges with clear success metrics.
 The Arcade Learning Environment (ALE) \cite{bellemare2013arcade} demonstrated this principle by establishing Atari 2600 games as the standard RL benchmark, enabling breakthrough algorithms like DQN \citep{mnih2015human} and Rainbow \citep{hessel2018rainbow}.
 The success of these classic arcade games stems from their constraint-driven design: simple rules that yield complex behaviors, deterministic dynamics that enable reproducible experiments, and visual complexity that tests spatial reasoning without overwhelming computational resources.

-While algorithmic advances demand increasingly large-scale experiments with thousands of parallel environments and extensive hyperparameter sweeps, traditional game environments remain CPU-bound and poorly suited for parallel execution.
+While algorithmic advances demand increasingly large-scale experiments with dozens of parallel environments and extensive hyperparameter sweeps, traditional game environments remain CPU-bound and poorly suited for parallel execution.
 This mismatch has driven a progression of solutions, each addressing different aspects of the scalability problem.

 \textbf{Game-based RL environment platforms.} Increasingly sophisticated gaming platforms have been developed to test different dimensions of learning performance.
 NetHack Learning Environment \citep{kuttler2020nethack} provides procedurally generated roguelike challenges that test long-term planning, while Crafter \citep{hafner2021benchmarking} offers simplified Minecraft-like environments focused on resource management.
 These environments expand cognitive challenges beyond arcade games, but their CPU-based implementations compound the scalability problem.